TCraig7/RepresentativeTracker/README.md

 To see the application, please go to the following link: https://tcraig7.github.io/RepresentativeTracker/

+Please note that due to the back-end site being hosted for free on Heroku, it can take a couple of seconds for the            server to boot up and load the data the first time you make a request.
+Please be patient!

 Representative Tracker pulls its API data from the back-end project [Congress](https://github.com/TCraig7/Congress).

 ## Future Features